sandesh13-tech/somrat/exampleSite/content/english/about.md

 custom_css: ""
 ---

 Hello everyone, and thank you for visiting my website.
-My name is Anmol Agarwal.
-I am Computer Science undergrad at DTU.
+My name is Anmol Agarwal and had completed my undergrad in Computer Science from DTU.
 Currently living in Lakhimpur, a city in Uttar-Pradesh and everything is remote as of now.
 I love coding and am passionate about Algorithmic Trading, Machine Learning and want to explore new fields.
 My hobbies include Playing cricket, reading non-fiction books and watching movies & TV-series.